ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/collection-api.md

 }
 {% endhighlight %}

-This method takes a `selector` (or query), of type `S`.
+This function takes a `selector` (or query) of type `S`.
 This object is then transformed into BSON thanks to the implicit `swriter` parameter.
-Moreover, you can notice that the return type is another trait, `GenericQueryBuilder`, with the same parameter types.
+Moreover, you can notice that the return type is another trait, `GenericQueryBuilder`, with the same parameter type

-### The `GenericQueryBuilder` trait

-A `GenericQueryBuilder`, like its name says it, helps building and customizing the query.
+> A `GenericQueryBuilder`, like its name says it, helps building and customizing the query.

-TODO

 ### Examples

-- The default implementation in ReactiveMongo, `BSONCollection`.
-It relies on the embedded BSON library, with `BSONCollection` as the `Structure`, and `BSONDocumentReader` and `BSONDocumentWriter` as the de/serializer typeclasses.
+- The default implementation in ReactiveMongo: [`BSONCollection`](../../api/index.html#reactivemongo.api.collections.bson.BSONCollection).
+It relies on the embedded BSON library, with `BSONDocumentReader` and `BSONDocumentWriter` as the de/serializer typeclasses.
-- The implementation in the Play JSON support, `JSONCollection`.
+- The implementation in the Play JSON support, [`JSONCollection`](https://oss.sonatype.org/service/local/repositories/releases/archive/org/reactivemongo/reactivemongo-play-json_2.11/{{site._0_12_latest_minor}}/reactivemongo-play-json_2.11-{{site._0_12_latest_minor}}-javadoc.jar/!/index.html#reactivemongo.play.json.collection.JSONCollection).
 It uses `JsObject` (a JSON object), and the de/serializer typeclasses `Writes` and `Reads`.